Best HVAC Brands - Logos

 • Measures cooling efficiency

-• Calculated by cooling output during a typical cooling season divided by the total electric energy input
+• Calculated by dividing total cooling output over a season by the energy consumed

-• Minimum SEER rating allowed: 13 in northern states, 14 in southern states
+• Minimum SEER: 13 in northern states, 14 in southern states

-• Most efficient systems on the market: up to 26 SEER
+• Top-of-the-line systems can reach up to 26 SEER

-My Take: In my flips, I rarely go below 16 SEER.
-The sweet spot for most homes is between 16-20 SEER, balancing efficiency and cost.
+In my home renovation projects, I rarely go below 16 SEER.
+The sweet spot for most homeowners lies between 16 and 20 SEER, offering the right balance of efficiency and cost.

 B. AFUE for Heating Systems

-AFUE stands for Annual Fuel Utilization Efficiency.
-It’s like SEER, but for heating systems that use fuel.
+AFUE stands for Annual Fuel Utilization Efficiency—the heating equivalent of SEER for systems that use fuel.

 • Measures heating efficiency for gas and oil furnaces